sveltia/sveltia-cms/README.md

 - [Hugo module](https://github.com/privatemaker/headless-cms) by [@privatemaker](https://github.com/privatemaker)
 - [Astro starter template](https://github.com/majesticostudio/astro-sveltia-cms) by [@zanhk](https://github.com/zanhk)

-Alternatively, you can also use one of the [Netlify/Decap CMS templates](https://decapcms.org/docs/start-with-a-template/) and make a quick migration to Sveltia CMS.
+Alternatively, you can probably use one of the [Netlify/Decap CMS templates](https://decapcms.org/docs/start-with-a-template/) and make a quick migration to Sveltia CMS.

 ### Migration